Shuttlerock/trailer/README.md

 ## Storage

-Currently the only supported storage backend is AWS CloudWatch Logs.
+Currently the only provided storage backend is AWS CloudWatch Logs, but you can easily implement your own backend if necessary.
 New backends should:

 - Include [Concurrent::Async](https://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/Async.html) from [concurrent-ruby](https://github.com/ruby-concurrency/concurrent-ruby) in order to provide non-blocking writes.
 - Implement a `write` method that takes a hash as an argument.